 - A commitment to gender inclusive language and topics, as well as a new feature, "IDEA: Inclusion, Diversity, Equity, and Access," that invites students to consider ways to address exclusion and inequity in interpersonal communication.

 The fully revamped companion website includes updates across all resources, additional videos, self-quizzes for students, and all-new instructor resources, which can be accessed at www.routledge.com/cw/solomon.
 Also new to the companion website for this edition are links to essays and videos featuring the work that students in the Communication Studies program at the California State Prison, Los Angeles County, produced in response to self-reflection prompts in the first edition.
 These materials provide insight into facets of interpersonal communication in these students’ lives, and they offer a broad range of rich life experiences.

-Interpersonal Communication, Second Edition is ideal for undergraduate students in courses on interpersonal communication and communication skills.
+Interpersonal Communication: Putting Theory into Practice, Second Edition is ideal for undergraduate students in courses on interpersonal communication and communication skills.

 1. What Is Interpersonal Communication?

 5. Language and Interpersonal Communication